risd-gd/babybindery/_posts/2016-10-11-unit3_overview.md

 Design 48 flags, print to plotter (42" x 28") at actual size (flags should be 3 x 4.5").
 Do not trim flags, but you may need to put a background shade behind certain flags to see white.

 Upload one flag to [flagtest.nz](http://flagtest.nz/) and have open on your laptop for walkabout.

+### WEEK THREE: OCT 18 – 25
+Make one flag using the template provided (coming soon) 22" x 33".